BenjaminWendtner/Jhana/README.md

 ### Installation
 Installation is simple.
 Just extract the framework folder into your webdirectory.
 Then you can open */config/config.php* and setup your database connection.

+### Database
+If you want to use a database there are a few important things.
 Each table in your database should have an "id" autoincrement column.
 Jhana uses this for Object Realational Mapping.
 If a field references to another table, the field should be named with "[Referenced Modelname]_id".
 For example if a user can have multiple tasks then the "tasks" table would have a column named "user_id".
+This is only a convention but enables Jhana to handle the relations for you.
 Optionally you can define the columns *created_at* and *updated_at*.
 These fields are then used automatically to set the dates of the entries correct.

 ### Creating Models